NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Toy Models of Superposition.md

 * computation on performance of superposition is possible
 * Phase changes govern superposition of features
 * Superposition can organize features into geometric structures

+## Definitions and Motivations: Features, Directions, and Superposition

+The sections defines some areas of introspection of how data is composed in these neurons.
+They define goals of defining what makes the neurons encode data.

+* **Decomposability**: The way features are independently understood within the neurons structures.
+* **Linearity**: how the features are representing directionally in dimensional spaces.
+*